digital-analytics-program/gov-wide-code/README.md

 #### Linting

-This repo uses Eslint and Prettier for code static analysis and formatting.
+This repo uses Eslint for code static analysis.
 Run the linter with:

 ```bash
 npm run lint